 Prepare the crust:

-- Spray an 8-inch fluted tart pan with gluten-free pan spray and line with a parchment paper circle.
+- Spray an 8-inch round fluted tart pan or a 14-inch rectangle with gluten-free pan spray and line with a parchment paper circle.
 Set aside.

 - Place the pistachios in the bowl of a food processor and pulse until the nuts are a fine meal.
 Add sugar and salt, pulse to combine.
 Add the egg and butter and pulse until the dough begins to form a ball.

 - Press the dough into the prepared tart pan and bake for 10-12 minutes.
-Remove from the oven and allow to cool while you prepare the filling.
+Remove from the oven and allow to cool while you prepare your fillings.